top of page

 AdobeStock_454869312_edited.jpg

-In 2025, ELEMENT also completed its re-engagement program for the ELEMENT children who are now young adults.
-This effort was funded by the grant “E3Gen: Multigenerational influences of social structure on toxicant exposures and life course health in the ELEMENT cohort.”
-The aim of this effort was to encourage participation and prevent loss to follow up on the ~600 ELEMENT children now aged 16-28 years and establish passive surveillance to recruit their children (ELEMENT grandchildren) who have been or will be born.
+In 2023, ELEMENT began re-engaging the children who are now young adults, conducting a phone interview to collect data on social and economic variables at both the household and individual level to assess the intergenerational effects these influences have on health outcomes.
+This effort is funded by the R24/U24 grant “E3Gen: Multigenerational influences of social structure on toxicant exposures and life course health in the ELEMENT cohort.”
+The aim of this ongoing project is to encourage participation and prevent loss to follow up of 600 of the original ELEMENT children now aged 16-28 years and to establish passive surveillance to recruit their children (ELEMENT grandchildren) who have been or will be born.

 YA1 R01 Aims: